audunhalland/async-workshop/README.md

 ```

 ### Change the return type
-Instead of `Vec`, Rust's growable array type, we'll use `Option`, the "nullability designator".
+Instead of `Vec` (Rust's growable array type), we'll use `Option`, the "nullability designator".
 Like so:

 ```rust
 async fn todo_item_by_id(